 The statement of activities demonstrates the degree to which the direct expenses of a given function, segment or program are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include:

 B. Government-Wide and Fund Financial Statements (cont'd)